Constitutional Convention (United States)

-Historical context
+History

-During the American Revolution, the thirteen American states replaced their colonial governments with republican constitutions based on the principle of separation of powers, organizing government into legislative, executive and judicial branches.
-These revolutionary constitutions endorsed legislative supremacy by placing most power in the legislature—since it was viewed as most representative of the people—including power traditionally considered as belonging to the executive and judicial branches.
-State governors lacked significant authority, and state courts and judges were under the control of the legislative branch.
+During the American Revolution, Thirteen Colonies replaced their colonial governments with republican constitutions based on the principle of separation of powers, organizing government into legislative, executive, and judicial branches.
+These revolutionary constitutions endorsed legislative supremacy by placing most power in the legislature, which was viewed as most representative of the people, including power traditionally considered as belonging to the executive and judicial branches.
+State governors lacked significant authority, and state courts and judges were under the control of the legislative branch at the time.
+Massachusetts popularly elected delegates in 1779 for its constitutional convention, establishing a precedent for the Federal one.

-After declaring independence from Britain in 1776, the thirteen states created a permanent alliance to coordinate American efforts to win the Revolutionary War.
-This alliance, the United States, was to be governed according to the Articles of Confederation, which was more of a treaty between independent countries than a national constitution.
-The Articles were adopted by the Second Continental Congress in 1777 but not finally ratified by all states until 1781.
+The Second Continental Congress, which convened in present-day Independence Hall in the colonial capital of Philadelphia, adopted the Declaration of Independence in 1776, and the 13 colonial states created a permanent alliance to coordinate American efforts to win the Revolutionary War.
+This alliance, the United States, was governed according to the Articles of Confederation, which was more of a treaty between independent countries than a national constitution.
+The Articles were adopted by the Second Continental Congress in 1777 but not ratified by all states until 1781.

 Under the Articles, the United States was essentially a federation of independent republics, with the Articles guaranteeing state sovereignty and independence.
 The Confederation was governed by the Congress of the Confederation, a unicameral legislature whose members were chosen by their state legislatures and where each state was entitled to one vote.
 Congress's powers were limited to waging war and directing foreign affairs.
 It could not levy taxes or tariffs, and it could only request money from the states and could not force delinquent states to pay.
 Since the Articles could only be amended by a unanimous vote of the states, each state had effective veto power over any proposed change.
 A super majority (nine of thirteen state delegations) was required for Congress to pass major legislation such as declaring war, making treaties, or borrowing money.
 The Confederation had no executive or judicial branches, which meant the Confederation government lacked effective means to enforce its own laws and treaties against state non-compliance.
 It soon became evident to nearly all that the Confederation government, as originally organized, was inadequate for managing the various problems confronting the United States.

 Once the crucial task of winning the war had passed, states began to look to their own interests rather than the country's.
 By the mid-1780s, states were refusing to provide Congress with funding, which meant the government could not meet the interest on its foreign debt, pay the soldiers stationed along the Ohio River, or defend American navigation rights on the Mississippi River against Spanish interference.
 In 1782, Rhode Island vetoed an amendment that would have allowed Congress to levy taxes on imports to pay off federal debts.
 A second attempt was made to approve a federal impost in 1785; however, this time it was New York which disapproved.